-MissionTo build a strong foundation of emotional wellness by educating, empowering and advocating for children, adults and families through a wide array of services.
+MissionTo build a strong foundation of emotional wellness through education, empowerment, advocacy and treatment for children, adults and families through a wide array of services.
 MHA is always available, accessible and responsive to the changing needs of our community.

 Make A GiftYour support enables us to provide suicide/crisis intervention, professional therapy services on a sliding scale basis, trained advocates for children in the foster care system, and child abuse prevention programs that strengthen and empower Frederick’s children and families.

 Latest NewsNonprofits see more donors giving less money

 Mental Health Association To Move Into New Facilities In 2012

 By Kevin McManus

 Click here for more MHA in the News